.

 It didn’t happen overnight, but thanks to your business acumen and a strong support team, your start-up anatomic pathology practice or reference laboratory has matured and blossomed into a successful business with a solid client base and an equally solid reputation.

-Congratulations are in order, as this was no easy feat, especially when you consider that your lab was successfully able to manage the challenges associated with a once-in-a-lifetime event like the Covid pandemic.
+Congratulations are in order, as this was no easy feat, especially considering that your lab had to successfully manage the challenges associated with a once-in-a-lifetime event like the COVID-19 pandemic.

-The fact that you’re here today is a result of careful planning, timely decisions, and effective execution of those plans.
+You’re here today because of careful planning, timely decisions, and effective execution of those plans.

 Avoid Paralysis by Laboratory Analysis

-As a start-up with a much smaller staff, it’s likely that management decisions were made after gathering input from all of your colleagues.
-In fact, the engagement of all stakeholders who will be affected by a planned change (while the process is happening) is a common and accepted practice in change management doctrine.
+As a start-up with a much smaller staff, management decisions were likely made after gathering input from your colleagues.
+The engagement of all stakeholders affected by a planned change (while the process is happening) is a common and accepted practice in change management doctrine.

-In his article, Ashkenas, a Partner Emeritus at Schaffer Consulting and co-author of the Harvard Business Review Leader’s Handbook argues that it’s human nature to view change through a “will this be good or bad for me and my team” lens, and because of this, decision-making and reaching a conclusion on change becomes more difficult as more people get involved.
+Ashkenas, a Partner Emeritus at Schaffer Consulting and co-author of the Harvard Business Review Leader’s Handbook, argues its human nature to view change through a “will this be good or bad for me and my team” lens, and because of this, decision-making and concluding change becomes more difficult as more people get involved.

-In Ashkenas’ view, there’s a big difference between offering an opinion and being a decision-maker, and that’s where mid-sized companies can get lost.
-It’s his belief that decisions that affect the direction of the company should be done by a smaller team, namely the company’s CEO and his or her trusted executives.
+In his view, there’s a big difference between offering an opinion and being a decision-maker, and that’s where mid-sized companies can get lost.
+He believes decisions that affect the company’s direction should be made by a small team - namely the company’s CEO and trusted executives.
 Then, once a decision has been made, a larger group can work together to communicate and implement that decision.

 Laboratory Analysis